airbnb/mavericks/docs/mocking.md

 ### Launching Mocked Screens

-To help you easily access your mocks, the mocking artifact ships with an Android Activity, `MavericksLauncherActivity`, that automatically aggregates all mocked Fragments in your App and displays them with their available mocks.
+To help you easily access your mocks, include the `mvrx-launcher` artifact and use `MavericksLauncherActivity`.
+This activity automatically aggregates all mocked Fragments in your App and displays them with their available mocks.

 ![Launcher Home](/images/mock_launcher_home.png) ![Launcher Detail Screen](/images/mock_launcher_detail_page.png) ![Fragment opened from launcher](/images/mock_launcher_opened_fragment.png)